Extreme lightweight, pure performance

 rather than horsepower alone.

-Design and Construction
+Design

-used extensively.
+The entire car is a carbon fiber masterpiece.
+From the monocoque chassis to the suspension components, body panels, and even the propeller shaft, carbon fiber reinforced plastics (CFRP) wereused extensively.
 Weighing just 999 kg (2,202 lbs), the Sesto Elemento is lighter than a small hatchback, yet it's powered by a 570 hp 5.2L V10 engine from the Gallardo Superleggera.

 The exterior is aggressively angular, with matte-finish naked carbon bodywork, open hexagonal vents, and large rear fins.
 The engine is exposed, and the dual red exhausts exit upward through